cyb1999/ianai-cli/README.md

 ## Usage

-#### Note: Currently, only DeepSeek Chat is supported, API keys are not supported at this time.
+#### Note: Currently, only DeepSeek Chat is supported, API keys are currently unsupported.

 1. Go to [Deepseek](https://chat.deepseek.com/) to get your Auth Token